nextgis/docs_ngcom/source/data_export.rst

    :align: center
    :width: 20cm

-   The use of custom SRS.
+   The use of custom SRS

 2. To export vector layers.
 All custom SRS are also available for data export (see above).